Malkin's 4-point game fuels rally as Pens top Canucks 5-4 - NewsBreak

 Malkin's 4-point game fuels rally as Pens top Canucks 5-4

-No panic.
-No timeout to collect themselves.
-No scathing reminder from head coach Mike Sullivan to get going.

-The Penguins didn’t need any of that.
-Not with Evgeni Malkin firing on all cylinders.

-The Russian star scored two goals and added two assists as Pittsburgh roared back from an early deficit to edge the Canucks 5-4.
+PITTSBURGH (AP) — Evgeni Malkin scored twice and added two assists as the Pittsburgh Penguins roared back from an early deficit to blow past the Vancouver Canucks 5-4 on Tuesday night.

-Malkin's 28th career four-point game — the fourth-most among all active players — sparked the Penguins after Vancouver needed just 7:05 to grab a 3-0 advantage.

-“It’s like (a) huge win for us for sure,” Malkin said.
-“They score three goals but on bench we believe we come back.
-It’s how we believe in (each other)."

-Zucker, Sidney Crosby and Rickard Rakell also scored for Pittsburgh.
-Dustin Tokarski made 18 saves after starter Casey DeSmith was pulled in the first period.
-Tokarski's victory was his first since last April while playing for Buffalo.
+Zucker, Sidney Crosby and Rickard Rakell also scored for Pittsburgh, which has won two straight following a six-game losing streak.
+Dustin Tokarski came in after Casey DeSmith was pulled 7:05 into the first period.
+Tokarski made 18 saves to pick up his first victory since April while playing for Buffalo.

-“I thought he was really solid. he made some big saves,” Sullivan said of Tokarski.
-“I thought it had a huge impact on our ability to win the game.”

 Pittsburgh erased the deficit by the end of an opening period in which it pumped 20 shots at Martin.
 Three of them slipped through, a one-timer from Malkin, a pretty redirect off a Brian Dumoulin feed by Crosby and a snapshot by Zucker after a faceoff win by Malkin.